phoenixframework/phoenix/guides/errors.md

 defmodule Hello.ErrorView do
   use Hello.Web, :view

-  def render("404.html", _assigns) do
+  # If you want to customize a particular status code
-    "Page not found"
+  # for a certain format, you may uncomment below.
-  end
+  # def render("500.html", _assigns) do

-  def render("500.html", _assigns) do
+  #   "Internal Server Error"
-    "Server internal error"
+  # end

-  end
+  # By default, Phoenix returns the status message from

-  # In case no render clause matches or no
+  # the template name.
+For example, "404.html" becomes
-  # template is found, let's render it as 500
+  # "Not Found".
-  def template_not_found(_template, assigns) do
+  def template_not_found(template, _assigns) do
-    render("500.html", assigns)
+    Phoenix.Controller.status_message_from_template(template)
   end
 end
 ```